jcamposforner/ResolutionPathCoder/README.md

 - `1` -> `1`
 - `2` -> `10`
 - `3` -> `11`
+- Total u8 -> 3

 Each of these binary digits is then assigned to a specific part of the resulting `ID` using bit shifts.
-The first u8 is 7 bits, the second u8 is 3 bits, and the third u8 is 3 bits.
-The final `ID` is `1010011`.
+The first u8 is 7 bits, the second u8 is 3 bits, and the third u8 is 3 bits, and the total of u8 is 4 bits.
+The final `ID` is `10100110011`.